PixelsUp/GlitchMatic/README.md

 ### Monetization Model

 - **Ad-Supported Gameplay**: Players will experience ads during natural breaks in gameplay after deaths.
 A pay-per-tap advertising feature is integrated, where players can watch an ad to double their in-game currency after death.
+Players can also make a one-time payment to permanently remove all ads, providing a smoother, ad-free experience.
 - **In-Game Currency and Cosmetic Purchases**: Players can purchase in-game currency with real money or earn it through gameplay.
+To be archived in game, the player will finish different runs of the game loop to get a different small value that varies with how many rooms he has cleared.
 The currency can be spent on cosmetic items such as character skins, weapon skins, and special visual effects.
+They will be displayed and available for purchase in the shop.

 **No pay-to-win mechanics**: All purchasable items are purely cosmetic and do not provide any in-game advantages.